nicbarker/clay/README.md

 This function pointer is called the frame the element "exits" (i.e. it was in the layout tree last frame, and this frame it isn't).
 It allows you to modify the "final state" of the element to create an exit transition.
-Common techniques include offsetting the y position to "slide up / down", or using a `.colorOverlay` matched to the background color to fade out.
+Common techniques include offsetting the y position to "slide up / down", or using a `.overlayColor` matched to the background color to fade out.

 The function will be called with `Clay_TransitionData` that provides the final-frame state of the element, which you can modify and then return.